Northwich: Railway

+Buses

-There are bus routes between Northwich and a number of local towns, and villages including Weaverham, Hartford, Crewe, Warrington, Kelsall and Chester.
+Bus routes are operated predominately by Warrington's Own Buses and D&G Bus, linking Northwich with Weaverham, Hartford, Crewe, Warrington, Kelsall and Chester.

-Family run coach company, Walker's Coaches, was based in Anderton, before being taken over by Holmeswood Coaches; who still run the Northwich depot.
+Family-run coach company, Walker's Coaches, was based in Anderton, before being taken over by Holmeswood Coaches, which still runs the Northwich depot.

 Education

 Northwich and its surroundings has a number of schools and colleges.
 Sir John Deane's College is now a sixth form college, but was originally formed as a grammar school in 1557.
 The school was originally known as Witton Grammar School and was erected close to Witton Chapel.
 The school moved to its current location, to the south of the town, in 1907–08.
 The Grange School, Northwich is an independent school.